WuHao-WHU/HL-MRF/README.md

 ## Code & Paper
-The proposed framework will be available soon.
+The proposed framework will be available in conjunction with the paper.